jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/current.rst

    When you are calibrating motor current, it might be simpler to have a single controller on the ESTOP chain.
-If you prefer to keep all your controllers on the ESTOP chain, make sure all the controllers are also connected to the FireWire chain and you will have to use the ``qlacommand -c close-relays`` utility program to enable power.
+If you prefer to keep all your controllers on the ESTOP chain, make sure all the controllers are also connected to the FireWire chain, and you will have to use the ``qlacommand -c close-relays`` utility program to enable power.

 Introduction